microsoft/hi-ml/docs/source/first_steps.md

 where `private_pip_wheel_path` is a `pathlib.Path` or a string identifying the wheel package to use.
 In this case, this wheel will be copied to the AzureML environment as a private wheel.

+## Additional arguments you should know about

+`submit_to_azure_if_needed` has a large number of arguments, please check the API documentation for an exhaustive list.
+The particularly helpful ones are listed below.

+* `snapshot_root_directory` determines which folder should be copied to AzureML.
+All code that the script uses must be copied.
+If you would like to explicitly skip some folders inside the `snapshot_root_directory`, then use `ignored_folders` to specify those.
+* `experiment_name`: All runs in AzureML are grouped in "experiments".
+By default, the experiment name is determined by the name of the script you submit, but you can specify a name explicitly with this argument.
+* `environment_variables`: A dictionary with the contents of all environment variables that should be set inside the AzureML run, before the script is started.
+* `docker_base_image`: This specifies the name of the Docker base image to use for creating the Python environment for your script.
+The amount of memory to allocate for Docker is given by `docker_shm_size`.
+* `num_nodes`: The number of nodes on which your script should run.
+This is essential for distributed training.
+* `tags`: A dictionary mapping from string to string, with additional tags that will be stored on the AzureML run.
+  This is helpful to add metadata about the run for later use.